-Staffordshire was only the second area in England where governance of fire and rescue was transferred to an elected Police, Fire and Crime Commissioner in 2018.
-Collaborative work has brought real benefits to how fire and police work together to keep communities safe, and delivered significant financial benefits.
-A forward-looking joint estates plan has seen fire and police teams brought together in modern facilities in Hanley, and Tamworth, with public money no longer spent on separate buildings for each team.
+Staffordshire was the second area in England where governance of Fire & Rescue was transferred to an elected Police, Fire and Crime Commissioner in 2018.
+Collaborative work has brought real benefits to how Police and Fire & Rescue work together to keep communities safe and delivered significant financial benefits.
+There are now five Police, Fire & Crime Commissioners and the Government is encouraging more coterminous Police and Fire & Rescue areas to consider the benefits of collaboration.

+A bold joint estates plan has seen Police and Fire & Rescue teams brought together in modern facilities in Hanley, Tamworth, Penkridge, Stone, Uttoxeter, Chase Terrace and Kinver, with public money no longer misspent on separate buildings for each team.
+There are plans for similar arrangements in other locations across Staffordshire.